khaeru/sdmx/doc/howto.rst

 Select data frame layouts returned by :func:`.to_pandas`
 --------------------------------------------------------

+.. warning:: This section describes the use of the deprecated :attr:`~.PandasConverter.rtype` argument.
+   See the migration notes for :ref:`v2.23.0`.

+.. todo:: Update the section to use the current arguments.

 :func:`.to_pandas` provides multiple ways to customize the type and layout of pandas objects returned for :class:`.DataMessage` input.
 One is the `datetime` argument; see :ref:`datetime`.
 The other is the `rtype` argument.